 - Term extraction and Term Lookup transformation

 Inclined to build a profession as SSIS Developer?
 Then here is the blog post on, explore SSIS Training

 The following are the components of SSIS architecture:

 - Event handling

 - Package explorer

-Control flow acts as a brain of the SSIS package.
+Control flow acts as the brain of the SSIS package.
 It includes containers and tasks that are managed by precedence constraints.
 It helps to arrange the order of execution for all its components.

 The precedence constraints are the package component that directs tasks to execute in a predefined order.
 It defines the workflow of the entire SSIS package.
 It helps you to connect tasks to control the flow.
-Depending on the configuration, the precedence constraints can be represented as dotted or solid lines with blue, red or green colour.
+Depending on the configuration, the precedence constraints can be represented as dotted or solid lines with blue, red, or green color.